cygnus77/CarND-MPC-Project/README.md

 - ψ_(t+1) = ψ + v/L_f * δ * dt
 - v_(t+1) = v + a * dt

+Where
+- δ: steering angle
+- a: accelaration (throttle)
+- dt: time step length in seconds
+- L_f: distance from front of vehicle to center-of-gravity (constant provided for the vehicle)

 ### Timestep Length and Elapsed Duration (N & dt)

 MPC predicts the vehicle trajectory for `N` timesteps, each `dt` seconds apart.
 MPC optimizer selectes actuator values that minimizes the error between predicted trajectory and desired trajectory over the N timesteps.